exploitz86/Ascent/README.md

 <p align="center">
-    An All-in-One CFW package for the Nintendo Switch based on [DeepSea](https://github.com/Team-Neptune/DeepSea).</br>
+    An All-in-One CFW package for the Nintendo Switch based on DeepSea from Team-Neptune.</br>
 </p>

 ---